Cellular IoT Security in 2026: Make No Assumptions - F3 Wireless

 Check Hardware Security

-With these steps, you have protected the hardware from inspection by a debugger and reading out of the programmed firmware image, and also secured it from accepting and running an unauthorized firmware image.
-Next, consider the sources of data your device is gathering.
 Could someone disable or spoof a sensor in the system?
 If so, how important is that and what can you do about it?
-Finally, how does your remote hardware handle power interruption?
-Does your application need to ensure the device wasn’t relocated?
-As you think through your application, likely other factors to consider will come up.
-Take your time, write it all down, and consider having a third party review your security plan.
+How does the hardware handle power interruption?
+Does the application need to detect relocation, tampering or unexpected behavior?
+As you think through the application, other factors will come up.
+Take your time, write them down and consider having a third party review your security plan.

 Secure Anything of Value